rocket-pool/RPIPs/RPIPs/RPIP-71.md

 ### Correlated Slashing Penalties

 Ethereum slashes validators for breaking protocol rules that could be part of an attack on the chain.
 The slashing penalty for a slashed validator increases when many other validators are slashed in the 18 days before and after the slashing.
-In extreme scenarios (about 5% of validators slashed within a 36 day window), this correlation penalty can lead to the rETH exchange rate going down.
+In extreme scenarios, when the slashing penalty exceeds the node operator bond (about 5% of validators are slashed within a 36-day window), this correlation penalty can cause the rETH exchange rate to decline.
 Sophisticated rETH holders could anticipate this and use the withdrawal mechanism to avoid any losses, which then would increase losses experienced by rETH holders that are not able to withdraw in time.

-To handle these extreme scenarios fairly, the Security Council is able to temporarily disable withdrawals.
-This toggle will prevent joining the Withdrawal Queue and redeeming existing withdrawal requests.
+To handle this extreme scenario, we considered a Security Council toggle to pause withdrawals.
+However, such a mechanism would undermine the withdrawal guarantee this RPIP wants to introduce, and the protocol so far avoids pausing exits (rETH burns and distribution of validator balances).
+There are also concerns about the pressure that such a toggle would put on the Security Council in the discussed extreme slashing scenario and others.
+Therefore, we feel that the limited protection already provided by the node operator bond mitigates this risk sufficiently.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).